dooco/rock-paper-scissors-lizard-spock/README.md

 ## Testing

-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+The W3C Markup Validator and W3C CSS Validator services were used to validate the project to ensure there were no syntax errors.
+The jshint JavaScript test utility was uses to check for jacaScript errors in the project.
+The results are shown below.

-W3C Markup Validator - Results
+- W3C Markup Validator - Results

 ![W3C Validator](./assets/images/readme_images/html-validator.png)

+Validator indicated that no errors were observed.

-W3C CSS Validator - Results
+- W3C CSS Validator - Results

 ![W3C CSS Validator](./assets/images/readme_images/css-validator.png)

+Validator indicated that no errors were observed.

-JavaScript code was tested by passing code through jshint.com
+- JavaScript code was tested by passing code through jshint.com

 ![jshint results](./assets/images/readme_images/jshint-validator.png)